Eddie Hernández: Club career

-On 9 March 2018, FC Irtysh Pavlodar announced the signing of Hernández.
+On 9 March 2018, Irtysh Pavlodar announced the signing of Hernández.
 On 13 June 2018, Irtysh Pavlodar announced that Hernández had left the club by mutual consent.

+On 13 September 2023, it was announced by the Indian I-League club Mohammedan Sporting that they have signed Hernández on a season-long deal.

 International career

 Hernández made his debut for Honduras in a May 2011 friendly match against El Salvador.
 He represented his country at the 2012 Summer Olympics and was a non-playing squad member at the 2011 CONCACAF Gold Cup.